-According to the Pew Research Center, one out of every eight Americans find themselves wedged between raising still-at-home kids and too-quickly-aging parents, hence The Sandwich Generation, And like everyone else who finds themselves lodged in this situation, I have a very full plate.
-Sure, I could go on and on about just how full that plate really is, but I will resist because your plate might be even fuller than mine and then you’d be tempted to discount my angst as unfounded, or else you’d feel as though I’m asking for pity, which I am not—since pity never helped anyone, am I right?
+According to the Pew Research Center, one out of every eight Americans find themselves wedged between raising still-at-home kids and too-quickly-aging parents, hence The Sandwich Generation.
+And like everyone else who finds themselves lodged in this situation, I have a very full plate.
+Sure, I could go on and on about just how full that plate really is, but I will resist because your plate might be even fuller than mine and then you’d be tempted to discount my angst as unfounded, or else you’d feel as though I’m asking for pity, which I am not.

 So yes, I groaned.

-Partly because it seems like only yesterday that I last took off my Post-Surgery Caregiver hat, and partly because this procedure will result in a marathon of epic proportions—a full 12 weeks of recovery time.
+Partly because it seems like only yesterday that I finished up the last go-around, and partly because this procedure will result in a marathon—a full 12 weeks of recovery time.
 And that’s assuming no complications, for which my mother is renowned, so it could easily turn out to be much longer.
-Realistically, I could be looking at three full months of providing meals, cleaning house, watering flowers, supplying encouragement, weeding garden beds, and driving around to appointments.
+Realistically, I could be looking at three full months of providing meals, cleaning house, watering flowers, supplying encouragement, weeding gardens, and driving to appointments.

 Which makes me tired.
-Bone crushingly weary, in fact, since it means helping my parents manage their lives and home when it feels like I’m barely treading water managing my own.
+Bone crushingly weary, in fact, since it means helping my parents manage their lives and home when it feels like I’m barely treading water at my own.

-While I fervently wish I could write about how I accepted my fate with dignity and apblomb, I regret to inform you that I did not.
+While I fervently wish I could write about how I accepted my fate with dignity and aplomb, I regret to inform you that I did not.
 Instead, I fought the overwhelming urge to be nasty and petty—to say forget it to my family—you guys figure this sh** out, I’m flying to Tahiti!
-(As if I could afford a ticket.)
+As if I could afford the ticket.

-- MY PARENTS: for living in a home that requires so much work to maintain when they’re off their feet
+MY PARENTS: for living in a home that requires so much work to maintain when they’re out of comission

 It’s ugly, feeling this way, and I hate being the kind of person who thinks of herself first--the inconvenience of laying out additional time, energy, and resources--instead of immediately responding with compassion and grace.
-So I suppose it's a very good thing I recently concluded life is less like a train and more like a muscle because clearly the Universe is letting me know my life-glutes (and abs and quads) could use some serious conditioning.
+So I suppose it's a very good thing I recently concluded life is like a muscle because clearly the Universe is letting me know my life-glutes could use some serious conditioning.

 This is not who I want to be.